Mark Nordenberg: Honors

 In 2009, Nordenberg was honored with the 2009 Presidential Leadership Award by The Gordie Foundation and Outside the Classroom Award for his role in overseeing Pitt's mission to combat binge drinking.
 He also serves on the board of directors of UPMC and The Bank of New York Mellon.

 On October 26, 2012, the Pitt Board of Trustees announced a $10 million scholarship fund and the naming of a new campus residence hall, Nordenberg Hall, in honor Nordenberg, citing his role in transforming Pitt in 17 years leading the school.

 On February 6, 2014, Nordenberg was presented with the Louis and Barbara Thiel Distinguished Service Award by his alma mater, Thiel College as part of their annual Founders' Day Convocation ceremonies.

 On February 6, 2014, Nordenberg was awarded the Dapper Dan Dr. Freddie Fu Leadership Award in athletics.

-On April 8, 2014, Nordenberg, along with former Carnegie Mellon University president Jared Cohon, were named recipients of the Elsie Hilliard HIllman Lifetime Achievement Award for Excellence in Public Service.
+On April 8, 2014, Nordenberg, along with former Carnegie Mellon University president Jared Cohon, were named recipients of the Elsie Hilliard Hillman Lifetime Achievement Award for Excellence in Public Service.

 On May 9, 2014, Nordenberg and Cohon were awarded the Chairman's award by the Carnegie Science Center of Pittsburgh for leadership in science, technology, and education.

 On May 12, 2014, the university's Staff Association Council and the University Senate announced it was honoring Nordenberg and his wife Nikki with a pair of commemorative benches that were placed outside the windows of the Chancellor's office in the Cathedral of Learning.

+In 2016, he was awarded both the Distinguished Leadership Award from the American Red Cross and the Mary Schenley Medal for Parks and Stewardship from the Pittsburgh Parks Conservancy.

+In 2018, Nordenberg was recognized as a Distinguished Alumni for Excellence and Leadership in Education by North Allegheny School District.

+In 2019, he was named a Trustee Emeritus by Thiel College's Board of Trustees.

+In 2021, Nordenberg was awarded the Lifetime Achievement in Governance by the National Association of Corporate Directors, Three Rivers Chapter.

+In 2025, Nordenberg was elected to the prestigious American Academy of Arts and Sciences, which was founded in 1780 to honor excellence and convene leaders from every field of human endeavor to examine new ideas and address issues of importance to the nation and the world.

+Also, in 2025, he was awarded the inaugural Jim Roddey Leadership Award.

+He has been awarded honorary degrees by Carnegie Mellon University, the Community College of Allegheny County, Duquesne University, La Roche College, Thiel College and the University of Pittsburgh.

 Post-chancellorship

-Nordenberg led a search for his successor in 2014, and the university announced on February 8, 2014, that Patrick D. Gallagher would take over for Nordenberg in August 2014.
-At the close of his service as chancellor, Nordenberg was appointed as the chair the University of Pittsburgh Institute of Politics and was named chancellor emeritus.
+The university announced on February 8, 2014, that Patrick D. Gallagher would take over for Nordenberg in August 2014.
+At the close of his service as chancellor, Nordenberg was appointed as the chair of the University of Pittsburgh Institute of Politics and was named chancellor emeritus.